Discontinued: Geolocation reports

-IMPORTANT: To align with rising data privacy protection measures and to protect the privacy of your subscribers, Litmus will be removing the geolocation data from Litmus Email Analytics on January 31, 2022.
+IMPORTANT: To align with rising data privacy protection measures and to protect the privacy of your subscribers, Litmus has removed the geolocation data from Litmus Email Analytics as of January 31, 2022.

 How the Geolocation Reports work